itk-dev/adgangsstyring-bundle/README.md

 ### Starting the flow

-To start the flow the using system call the follow CLI command:
+To start the flow the using system execute the follow CLI command:

 ```shell
 php bin/console adgangsstyring:run